arduino/report-size-trends/README.md

 1. From the "Key type" options, select "JSON".
 1. Click the "Continue" button.
 The .json file containing your private key will be downloaded.
 Save this somewhere safe.

-#### Create key secret

-1. Open the downloaded Google API key file you created by following the "Create Google API credentials" instructions above.
-1. Copy the entire contents of the file to the clipboard.
-1. Open the GitHub page of the repository you are configuring the GitHub Actions workflow for.
-1. Click the "Settings" tab.
-1. From the menu on the left side of the window, click "Secrets".
-1. Click the "New secret" button.
-1. In the "Name" field, enter the variable name you want to use for your secret.
-This secret is what you will use in the `arduino/report-size-trends` action's `google-key-file` input in your GitHub Actions workflow configuration file.
-For example, if you named the secret `GOOGLE_KEY_FILE`, the input would look like `google-key-file: ${{ secrets.GOOGLE_KEY_FILE }}`.
-1. In the "Value" field, paste the contents of the key file.
-1. Click the "Add secret" button.

 #### Configure Google Sheets spreadsheet access

 1. Open the downloaded Google API key file you created by following the "Create Google API credentials" instructions above.